santisq/PSTree/docs/en-US/Get-PSTreeRegistry.md

 ### -Path

 Specifies the registry paths to traverse.
-Accepts one or more registry paths (e.g., `HKLM:\Software`, `HKCU:\Software`), which can include wildcards.
-This parameter is mandatory and can accept input from the pipeline.
-Paths are resolved using PowerShell's registry provider.
+Accepts one or more registry paths (e.g., `HKLM:\Software`, `HKCU:\Software`), which can include [wildcard characters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_wildcards?view=powershell-7.5).
+This parameter can accept input from the pipeline.
+Paths are resolved using [PowerShell's registry provider](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_registry_provider?view=powershell-7.5).

 > [!TIP]
 > For registry base keys not mapped as PowerShell drives (e.g., `HKCU:\` and `HKLM:\`), you can use the provider path format by prefixing the path with `Registry::`.
 For example, to traverse each key under `HKEY_USERS`, use: `Get-PSTreeRegistry -Path Registry::HKEY_USERS\*`.